 Dead links can also hurt you with search rankings.
 When search engines run across multiple broken links on your site, it tells them that your site has stale, low-quality content, and therefore not the best place to send to their users for good information.

 Though it may seem harmless, having inactive or unused software on your site should be avoided.
 Maybe at one point you needed that calendar plugin but now use a different one, leaving that old one installed can cause conflicts and impede your site’s speed and functionality.
 Going through your plugins and uninstalling the ones that aren’t necessary is a wise maintenance move to lower the risk of a website crash or malfunction.

 A blog on your WordPress site can be an exceptional method of generating traffic and building your brand image.
 Comments on your blogs can also be a great value to provide additional information and generate discussion on topics important to your visitors.
 Unfortunately, like email, comment postings can be used as a vehicle for spamming.
 If the comments are visible to other visitors, your reputation can quickly go south.
 Spending the time to clear out those spam comments will keep your visitors happy and engaged.

 Those are just some of many maintenance tasks that are important on any site.
 (Not just WordPress).
 We offer WordPress site maintenance plans to our clients because we want them to get the most from the sites we build for them, and we want to be able to show our websites to future clients.

 A well-maintained website makes us look good, and our clients look good too.

-An annual upgrade / update fee is applicable for this service which varies from website to website.
+An annual fee is applicable for WordPress Maintenance which varies from website to website.